Hey Kids (Start Here)

 “What the fuck?” the other man hissed.

-The other man stalked forward, gripping Volker’s wrist and prying the small device out of his hand.
+The man stalked forward, gripped Volker’s wrist, and pried the small device out of his hand.
 “Where is he?”

 “Starr?”
 Volker asked.